Reference materials

 Link to KAJIVOLA’s NOP organic certificate

-Link to the feasibility study for an agribusiness conservation company carried out by Nitidae in April 2022.
+Link to the feasibility study for an agri-business conservation enterprise, conducted by Nitidae in April 2022.

 Cocoa value chain analysis

-Link to the in-depth analysis of the cocoa value chain carried out by Nary RAZAKASOLO and Njaka RAVELOMANANTSOA, agricultural engineering consultants.
+Link to the in-depth cocoa value chain analysis conducted by Nary RAZAKASOLO and Njaka RAVELOMANANTSOA, consulting agronomist engineers.

-Link to the final report on the development of large-scale beekeeping in the MaMaBay landscape produced by INSIGHT in January 2026.
+Link to the final report on scaling up beekeeping in the MaMaBay landscape, prepared by INSIGHT in January 2026.

 This study explores the potential of beekeeping as a sustainable activity in the MaMaBay landscape.
 It shows that honey production can both diversify community incomes and strengthen ecosystem conservation through pollination and improved natural resource management.
 For ECM, it paves the way for a new, high-impact sector, complementary to agroforestry cocoa and aligned with its conservation business model.